-She derives inspiration from dreams, myth, literature, and especially from the nature spirits in Crestone, Colorado, where she lives.
+At a certain point, I realized that making art was the only thing that allowed me to quiet my mind completely and simultaneously experience its vastness.
+Meditation certainly helps the process.
+I derive inspiration from dreams, myth, literature, and especially from the nature spirits in Crestone, Colorado, where I live.
 Recognized as a spiritual “power place” where seekers and retreatants come to access inner wisdom, the San Luis Valley and surrounding Sangre de Cristo mountain range set the stage for a mystical environment where “the veil is thinner.”

+I make colorful encaustic wax monotypes on paper.
 The nature of the encaustic monotype process leaves an element of chance to each creation, adding to the mystery of how co-creation occurs.
-Drawing on her 25 years as a devoted practitioner and teacher of yoga and meditation, her spiritual practice has gradually evolved into making art.
+The desire to control outcomes is thwarted.
+As a devoted practitioner and teacher of yoga and meditation for over 25 years, my spiritual practice has gradually evolved into making art.